Right of Appeal

-If you have sought further information or clarification from us and are still not satisfied with the decision made / explanation provided, you have the right to ask for that decision to be looked at again under a formal complaint procedure.
+If you have sought further information or clarification from us and are still not satisfied with the decision made or the explanation provided, you have the right to ask for that decision to be looked at again under a formal complaint procedure.
 The complaint procedure’s official name is the “internal dispute resolution procedure”.

 The formal complaint procedure has two stages.
 Many complaints are resolved at the first stage.
 Any complaint you make should be treated seriously, and considered thoroughly and fairly.

 You can ask someone to take your complaint forward on your behalf.
 This could be, for instance, a trade union official, welfare officer, your husband, wife or partner, or a friend.